LJDJGC/Learning-log/README.md

 Operations on innerHTML must be performed outside the loop, or the grid will disappear.

 The initial grid and post-reset grid generation processes are easier to manage if they are created as functions.

+## 2025/09/30 Morning

+This project uses JavaScript and CSS to create a 16x16 square grid, and creates a sketchpad that changes the mass color according to the user's mouse interaction.

+Today's study content

+Grid creation

+Using JavaScript's document.createElement, create a 16x16 div element and place it inside the .container

+Grid viewing using Flexbox

+CSS display: flex; flex-wrap: wrap; realizes a grid that wraps side by side

+Adjusting the square size

+The width and height of each square are calculated and set using JS.

+Color change during hovering

+Initially, set the fixed color purple in CSS

+Next, we will consider how to randomly generate RGB values ​​in JavaScript and change the color for each hover.

+Issues and prospects for the next episode

+To implement the effect of darkening by 10% in stages, we consider a design that maintains the state of each square with dataset.

+Confirmed that random colors and gradual darkening cannot be achieved for each interaction with CSS alone

+File configuration

+index.html … HTML for grid display

+style.css … Flexbox Grid, Mass Initial Style

+script.js … Grid generation, color change processing by hover event

+How to use

+Open index.html in your browser

+Create a grid of any size with the Reset button

+Hovering the mass with the mouse changes color